 Sarah Vaughan was one of the many artists who won Amateur Night at the Apollo in 1942.
 According to Wikipedia, her prize was $10 and a promised engagement at the venue for one week.
 The latter materialized in the spring of 1943 when she opened for Ella Fitzgerald.
 Here’s a clip of a tune called You’re Not The Kind Of A Boy, which apparently was captured in 1956.

-Today, the Apollo Theater continues to be a important cultural institution, attracting an estimated 1.3 million visitors annually.
-Music remains at the core of its offerings.
+Today, music remains at the core of the Apollo Theater’s offerings.
 The Amateur Night at the Apollo competition is still part of the theater’s regular schedule.
+In fact, the current schedule lists Amateur Night at the Apollo Quarterfinal for tomorrow night (May 25), the first time the competition returns after being dark for nearly two years.
 The organization’s programming also extends to dance, theater, spoken word and more.